MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 # Explore Azure AI Services

 Azure AI services help users create AI applications with out-of-the-box and pre-built and customizable APIs and models.
-In this exercise you will create a resource in the Azure portal.
+In this exercise you will create a resource in the Azure portal and try out Azure AI services.
 The goal of this exercise is to get a general sense of how Azure AI services are provisioned and used.

 ## Create an *Azure AI services* resource in the Azure portal